arvigeus/AZ-204/Topics/Blob Storage.md

 ### Limitations

-- If you want to configure headers, Azure Content Delivery Network (Azure CDN) is required.
+- If you want to configure headers, or use custom HTTPS domain, Azure Content Delivery Network (Azure CDN) is required.
 - AuthN and AuthZ are not supported.
 - CORS is not supported with static website.